troclaux/notes/javascript.md

 ## object oriented programming

 - `class`: used to define a new class
+  - don't forget to capitalize the first letter of the class
+  - defining properties in the class is optional
 - object: hash map that contains a collection of string-value pairs
 - `constructor()`: special method for creating and initializing an object created with a class
 - `this`: used to call the constructor of a parent class
+  - can be used to allow method chaining: [code example in builder implementation](./design_patterns.md#builder)
 - `new`: creates a new instance of a class
 - `extends`: used to create a child class that inherits from a parent class
 - `static`: defines a static method for a class